 No-bake cheesecakes are pretty much the best kind of cake to me.
 I mean, you don’t have to turn on the oven, it takes just minutes to prepare, and it tastes like you spent hours slaving away in your kitchen.

 I can still remember the very first time I tasted cheesecake.
 I know that may be a strange thing to remember, but it was just so memorable to me.
 Not because it was a special occasion, or anything like that, but because the cheesecake tasted so darn good!

 I was at a pizza place with my family and we ordered slices of cheesecake for dessert.
 Looking back on it, the cheesecake wasn’t the best kind that I’ve ever had, but it was just so creamy and flavorful.
 And ever since that moment, when I was seven or eight years old, I vowed to be a cheesecake lover for life.

 And I’ve kept that promise ever since then.
-I’ve shared this no-bake blackberry cheesecake and mint oreo version, that pumpkin cheesecake trifle, and this strawberry cheesecake mousse and chocolate peanut butter version.
+I’ve shared this no-bake blackberry cheesecake, that pumpkin cheesecake trifle, and this strawberry cheesecake mousse and chocolate peanut butter version.
 But I’ve never made a full, no-bake cheesecake before.
 Crazy, right?

-Since it’s the start of summer, I figured now was the best time to share this No-Bake Peanut Butter Cup Cheesecake with you.
+Since it’s the start of summer, I figured now was the best time to share this Reese’s peanut butter cheesecake with you.
 After all, I love that I don’t have to turn on the oven and heat up my house when it’s steaming hot outside.